Sydney-Informatics-Hub/geopython/03b-DeepLearningTS.md

 - Predict the weather
 </div>

 Python offers many ways to make use of the compute capability in your GPU.
-A very common application is deep learning using the tensorflow and keras packages.
+A very common application is deep learning using the tensorflow and keras (or pytorch) packages.
 In this example we are going to look at forecasting a timeseries using recurrent neural netowrks based on the history of the time series itself.

-### You can run through the steps on you local machine using the Jupyter notebook example

 We are looking at temperature data in Sydney for the last 150 years with daily measurements (Based on an example from https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/).
 We want to predict what the future is going to look like.
 Note: the default values in the notebook restrict the length of dataset used in the analysis purely for time constraints.
 But feel free to adjust the numbers as you like.
-Using a GPU trained deep-learning framework to predict time series data.
-Specifically we are using a Long Short-Term Memory (LSTM) deep learning network
+Using a GPU-enabled version of tensorflow will greatly reduce the time training.
+This deep-learning framework to predict time series data is known Long Short-Term Memory (LSTM) deep learning network.

 The data is from the Australian Bureau of Meteorology (BOM) representing the [daily maximum temperatures for the last 150 years from the Sydney Observatory](http://www.bom.gov.au/jsp/ncc/cdio/weatherData/av?p_nccObsCode=122&p_display_type=dailyDataFile&p_startYear=&p_c=&p_stn_num=066062)